29 July 2020

 Many organisations have come together in an effort to suspend the logging concession plans, recommending an alternative land-use planning process involving local communities.

-As part of the global attempt to protect the area, Kew’s Plant Assessment Unit and Africa Identification and Naming team are prioritising efforts to assess the extinction risk of Ebo’s plants and to evidence the area as a TIPA.
+As part of the global attempt to protect the area, Kew’s Plant Assessment Unit and Africa team are prioritising efforts to assess the extinction risk of Ebo’s plants and to evidence the area as a TIPA.

 We hope that highlighting the area’s botanical importance will give weight to the argument against logging the forest.